-- 73. Is Mrs. B right in accepting the assignments when it was her husband who proposed her name?
+- 63. Is Mrs. B right in accepting the assignments when it was her husband who proposed her name?
 Choose the most appropriate answer. - a) Mrs. B is a professional in her own capacity.
 So, there is nothing wrong in her accepting assignments. - b) The IPs are bound by Code of Conduct, which expressly bars an IP to accept an assignment which is being undertaken by any of his relatives. - c) The Code of Conduct requires the IP to maintain complete independence in professional relationships.
 It is not correct on part of Mrs. B to accept assignments which affect her independence.

-- d) Mrs. B should have taken prior permission from IBBI before accepting such assignments to avoid any further disciplinary action Ans. (c) - 74.
+- d) Mrs. B should have taken prior permission from IBBI before accepting such assignments to avoid any further disciplinary action Ans. (c) - 64.
 IBBI has issued a show cause notice to Mrs. B based on the adverse remarks made by NCLT.
-Choose the correct answer. - a) IBBI does not have power to issue a show cause notice just because NCLT has made some observations. - b) IBBI should approach NCLT before issuing a show cause notice to confirm the remarks made by it. - c) IBBI is empowered by the Code to issue a show cause notice even without a complaint made against IP if it has reasonable grounds to believe IP has contravened any provisions. - d) Mrs. B should have taken prior permission from IBBI before accepting such assignments to avoid any further disciplinary action
+Choose the correct answer. - a) IBBI does not have power to issue a show cause notice just because NCLT has made some observations. - b) IBBI should approach NCLT before issuing a show cause notice to confirm the remarks made by it. - c) IBBI is empowered by the Code to issue a show cause notice even without a complaint made against IP if it has reasonable grounds to believe IP has contravened any provisions. - d) Mrs. B should have taken prior permission from IBBI before accepting such assignments to avoid any further disciplinary action Ans. (c) - 65.
+Assume that out of the 15 assignments Mrs. B accepted, 2 are listed companies, 3 are unlisted public companies and 10 are private companies.
+Based on this assumption choose the correct answer. - a) The number of assignments is within the limits prescribed under IBBI (Insolvency Professionals) Regulations, 2016. - b) There is no cap in number of assignments that an IP can accept.
+However, IP must refrain from accepting too many assignments if he is unable devote enough time. - c) An IP can accept only 10 assignments in total of which not more than three shall have admitted claims exceeding one thousand crore rupees each. - d) An IP cannot accept more than one assignment at a time in case of a listed company.
 Ans. (c)

-- 75. Assume that out of the 15 assignments Mrs. B accepted, 2 are listed companies, 3 are unlisted public companies and 10 are private companies.
-Based on this assumption answer the following. - a) The number of assignments is within the limits prescribed under IBBI (Insolvency Professionals) Regulations, 2016. - b) There is no cap in number of assignments that an IP can accept.
-However, IP must refrain from accepting too many assignments if he is unable devote enough time. - c) An IP can accept only 10 assignments in total as per extant provisions. - d) An IP cannot accept more than one assignment at a time in case of a listed company.
-Ans. (b)